James Oseland

 James Oseland is an American writer, editor and television personality.
 He is the author and editor-in-chief of World Food, an acclaimed book series from Ten Speed Press.
 He served as editor-in-chief of the U.S. food magazine Saveur from 2006 to 2014.
 His memoir and cookbook Cradle of Flavor (2006, W.W.
-Norton) was named one of the best books of 2006 by the New York Times, Time Asia, and Good Morning America, among others.
+Norton) was named one of the best books of 2006 by The New York Times, Time Asia, and Good Morning America, among others.
 He has edited an array of bestselling and award-winning anthologies and cookbooks, notably Saveur: The New Comfort Food (2011, Chronicle), A Fork In the Road (2013, Lonely Planet), and Saveur: The New Classics (2014, Weldon Owen).
-His writing has appeared in the Wall Street Journal, Gourmet, Vogue, and dozens of other media outlets.
+His writing has appeared in The Wall Street Journal, Gourmet, Vogue, and dozens of other media outlets.
 He was a judge from 2009 to 2013 on the Bravo television series Top Chef Masters.

 Oseland is the author of Jimmy Neurosis (2019, Ecco Press), a critically acclaimed coming-of-age memoir set against the California and New York City punk rock movements of the late 1970s.
 Out called the book "nonstop entertainment," while Rolling Stone hailed it as a "vibrant coming-of-age memoir [told] in an instantly lovable voice."

 Early life and education

 Oseland was born on February 9, 1963, in Mountain View, California.
 His father, Lawrence Oseland, worked in office-products sales; his mother, Bernice Oseland, was a homemaker and secretary.
 As a child, he moved often.
 He was raised in Sunnyvale, California; Mercer Island, Washington; Yukon, Oklahoma; Buffalo Grove, Illinois; St. Paul; San Carlos, California; San Francisco; and New York City.
 He began attending San Carlos High School in 1977; he came out to his parents as gay the same year.

 From 1978 to 1980 Oseland was a participant in the nascent punk rock musical and artistic movements taking place in San Francisco and New York City.
 In 1979, aged 16, he dropped out of high school and moved to New York City, where he lived with his 37 year old boyfriend.
 Oseland returned to the West Coast to attend the San Francisco Art Institute, where he studied filmmaking with George Kuchar and Mike Kuchar.
-He completed his Bachelors and Masters of Fine Arts in filmmaking in 1983 and 1985, respectively.
+He completed his bachelor's degree and Masters of Fine Arts in filmmaking in 1983 and 1985, respectively.

 After college, Oseland lived in Los Angeles for seven years.
-He studied acting at the Loft Studio with the acclaimed acting coach William Traylor and was involved in Southern California’s underground theater scene, including as a performer and director at the Padua Hills Playwright Festival (Padua Playwrights).
+He studied acting at the Loft Studio with the acclaimed acting coach William Traylor and was involved in Southern California's underground theater scene, including as a performer and director at the Padua Hills Playwright Festival (Padua Playwrights).
 He worked as a screenplay reader for Triad Artists Agency.
 In the early 1990s he shifted his creative focus to journalism.